syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

 ---
-title: Find item in Word document | DocIO | Syncfusion
+title: Find item in Word document in .NET Word library | Syncfusion
 description: Find an item in the Word document in C# using Syncfusion .NET Word (DocIO) library without Microsoft Word or interop dependencies
 platform: file-formats
 control: DocIO